microsoft/ELL/docs/tutorials/Setting-Up-your-Raspberry-Pi.md

 ```

 ### Python 3.4 via Miniconda
 Our tutorials require Python 3.4 on the Pi (and Python 3.6 on your computer).
-We recommend using the [Miniconda](https://conda.io/miniconda.html) distribution of Python, which makes it easy to install any required Python modules.
+An easy way to install Python and all the required modules is with [Miniconda](https://conda.io/miniconda.html).
 To install Miniconda, type the following.

 ```shell
 wget http://repo.continuum.io/miniconda/Miniconda3-latest-Linux-armv7l.sh